-Watercolor doodle flowers are a fun & relaxing watercolor activity for kids.
-Use watercolor dots as the starting point for playful watercolor doodle flowers.
-Add designs to cut out or even create your own stickers!
+Paint watercolor flowers for a fun and relaxing watercolor activity.
+Paint dots then add designs to cut out or create your own stickers!

 Watercolor doodle flowers are a fun & relaxing watercolor art activity for kids!
 We think these are great to create alone or with family & friends winding down together.
 (This idea was inspired by the watercolor flower doodles on Art is Basic.)

 Here at The Artful Parent, we value process art (open-ended activities allowing kids to explore through art).
 This activity fits the bill as each child’s artwork will look different.
 And it’s a great one to revisit over and over again.

 If you’re looking for more awesome watercolor activities for kids, try 12 Awesome Watercolor Art Activities for Kids.
 And don’t forget to snag the FREE printable guide as well!

 - Brushes (If using watercolors)